itsalexyue/iot-inspector/README.md

 To analyze IoT devices, associate IoT devices with the WiFi network "Pi3-AP".
 The WiFi password is "raspberry".

-Note that this password is public, so the WiFi network should be considered insecure and accessible to any WiFi device in the vicinity. **This tool is for research purposes only and should not be used to transmit sensitive data**
+Note that this password is public, so the WiFi network should be considered insecure and accessible to any WiFi device in the vicinity. **This tool is for research purposes only and should not be used to transmit sensitive data.**

 The web interface can then be accessed on localhost:3000.
 If you want to view it directly on the Raspberry Pi, run the command